 Triple C Camp has raised our already thorough safety and sanitation standards to match or exceed recommendations from authorities.
 Please find below additional steps and precautions to be taken during this camp season:

 Campers will need to bring a lunch and at least two snacks with them to camp each day.
 To ensure physical distancing while eating, campers will eat outdoors, weather permitting, across the camp property with their small groups.
 Hands will be washed thoroughly with soap and water before and after lunch.

-Campers will need to bring 2 masks with them each day, both with campers first and last name on them.
+As of 11.09.21: Campers will need to bring 2 masks with them each day, both with campers first and last name on them.
 Masks must have an attachment device to secure to their person.
 We suggest a carabiner or break away lanyard.
 Masks must fit snugly but comfortably against the sides of the face and be securable to the head.
 Reusable face coverings must be able to be washed/sanitized and dried without damage or change to shape.
-Masks will be worn at times such as drop off/pick up, on the bus, if the group has to go indoors, etc. Masks are to adhere to CDC mask cleanliness guidelines.
+Following VDH guidance, masks will be worn at times such as drop off/pick up, on the bus, if the group has to go indoors, when physical distancing (3ft) is unable to be maintained, etc. Masks are to adhere to CDC mask cleanliness guidelines.

 - Has your child had any potential symptoms of COVID-19 within the last 48 hours?
 Symptoms include: Fever and chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

 - Has your child taken any temperature reducing medications in the last 24 hours?

 - Does your child live with anyone or had close contact with anyone who has had a confirmed or presumed case of COVID-19 within the last two weeks?